 Design of Novel Directly Coupled HPGe Detector Assembly

-Figure 3.1 shows the detector construction designed as a part of this research to evaluate the smallest of the four detectors.
+Figure 3.1 shows the detector construction designed as a part of this research.
 This design construction represents a significant departure from the commercially available, hand held, high purity germanium systems that utilize a thermal braid or thermal spring to couple between the cryocooler and the detector housing.
 This is done for the primary reason of isolating the cryocooler from the detector for the minimization of any microphonic noise contribution.
 The disadvantage of this approach, however, is reduced thermal transfer between the cooler and the detector and associated cooling performance.
-Direct coupling of the detector housing to the cooler as shown in Figure 3.1 allows for an accurate measurement of the microphonic contribution of the cryocooler on the energy resolution of the detector.
+As mentioned previously, the direct coupling approach differs from the currently available commercial detectors that utilize a copper braid thermal couple between the cooler cold finger and the detector housing.
+This approach is done specifically to reduce the microphonic contribution from the cooler.

 The direct coupling approach offers two very distinct advantages that were of interest for this work.
 The first of the two advantages is thermal-cooling efficiency.
 By directly coupling to the cryo-cooler cold finger itself, the need for the coupling braid (or alternative mechanical-thermal bridge elements) is eliminated.
 All thermal losses or inefficiencies associated with such a mechanical-thermal bridge can be eliminated.
 This does present the situation of higher potential microphonic contributions to the energy resolution of the device.
+This is a direct result of the detector being rigidly mounted to the cooler versus the detector being independently mounted from the cooler and thermally coupled through the braid only.
+The flexibility of the copper thermal braid prevents the microphonic vibration of the cooler from directly transferring into the detector housing itself.
 Microphonics refers to mechanically generated noise resulting from such sources as bubbling of nitrogen in the dewar or moving components within the cryocooler itself [63].
 This contribution, subsequently, is one of elements quantified in this work (see Section 5.5).
 The second of these advantages is packaging.
-In theory, much smaller/discrete cryostats can be developed with this approach.
+In theory, much smaller cryostats can be developed with this approach.
 The detector design includes each of the following main components:

 Mechanical Cryocooler / Cold Finger